Weasyl/weasyl/pyramid.md

 Some notes for myself surrounding this effort.
-Delete this file before opening a pull request.
+Delete this file just before or sometime after merge.

 TODO
 ----